Oncologic Neurosurgery: My Awake Brain Surgery

 In June 2001, CEO Chip Lindgren suddenly found out he was diagnosed with oligodendroglioma brain cancer.
 His son Samuel was 2 months old and his daughter Faith was 16 months old.
 Chip was one of first to receive awake brain surgery at UCLA in 2001 and to have an excellent outcome.
 A reoccurrence of cancer appeared in 2009, where he had a challenging time undergoing surgery again, but with radiation, chemotherapy, and rehabilitation.
 It was, as he described, a longer road back to recovery.
 With the support of his family in these trials, he was able to recover well, with the business still intact.
 He shares that these experiences taught him to be brave, be grateful, and to persevere and tells the AG team that "Life is unpredictable, with no straight path to success.
 You must pick yourself up, and as a business owner, you must earn it each day."

-Chip's Neurosurgeon, Dr. Linda M. Liau, is being honored at the UCLA Neurosurgery Visionary Ball 2016 with the Medical Visionary Award.
+Chip's Neurosurgeon, Dr. Linda M. Liau, was honored at the UCLA Neurosurgery Visionary Ball 2016 with the Medical Visionary Award.
 She is Professor & Vice Chair of the UCLA Department of Neurosurgery at the Geffen School of Medicine.
 She is also the Director of the UCLA Brain Tumor Program.

 Dr. Liau holds a B.S and B.A from Brown University and received her medical degree from Stanford University.
 She completed her residency in neurosurgery at UCLA.
 She received her doctoral degree in Neuroscience at UCLA and her M.B.A from the UCLA Anderson School of Management.